RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/Movers-RosettaScripts.md

 **[[SetupNCS|SetupNCSMover]]** - Sets up non crystallographic symmetry between residues and forces residues to maintain conformation and type

+**[[StoreResidueSubset|StoreResidueSubsetMover]]** - Creates a residue subset from a residue selector and stores it into the current pose under a given name.

 **[[StoreTask|StoreTaskMover]]** - (Developer release only) Creates and stores a packer task in the current pose

 **[[StoreCompoundTaskMover]]** - (Developer release only) Constructs compound logical tasks and stores them in the current pose